mooreds/docs-1/get-started/quickstart.md

 > **Note:** When you're in development mode, you must to provide authorizations and settings separate from those used in production.
 To do this, go to the **Auths and User Settings** section in the Code view.

-When you've added authorizations for using the data connections in development, run the operation to make sure it works.
+After you've added authorizations for using the data connections in development, try the **Run** button to make user the operation correctly reports the start and end times for the current day.

 ## Putting it all together

-Go back to the `get_calendar_events` operation you created earlier, add a parameter with the name `calendarId` and a default value of “primary", and then paste the following operation code:
+Go back to the `get_calendar_events` operation you created earlier, add a parameter with the name `calendarId` and a default value of “primary", and then paste the following operation code that lists the day's events.

 ```sql
 SELECT summary FROM google_calendar.get_calendar_events as E